scottmreed/AreTheyAnLLM/README.md

-# AreTheyAnLLM
+# AreTheyAnLLM?

-> *“In the future, even our most human selves might reveal they’re not so human after all.”*

-A playful toolkit for sniffing out large-language-model output—whether it’s typed or spoken—and ranking it on Scott’s bespoke “KITT Scale.”
+A toolkit for sniffing out large-language-model output—whether it’s typed or spoken—and ranking it realtive to other possible LLMs.

 ---

 ## 🚀 What’s Inside

 - **Text Detective**:
-  Feed any snippet to `isitllm.check(...)` and get back a likelihood score (0–100%) of “LLM-ness.”
+  Feed any snippet to `isitllm` and get back a score (0–100%) of “LLM-ness.”

 - **Voice Inspector**:
   Speak into your mic; our realtime client streams audio to OpenAI’s `gpt-4o-mini-transcribe`, logs the transcript, then scores it in chunks.